Computer Science, M.S.

 |Semester Hours Required For Degree: 30|

-The Department of Computer Science offers several graduate programs and certificates that provide instruction on a variety of modern topics in data analytics, software engineering, parallel and distributed computing, and cybersecurity giving graduates the edge to be highly competitive in today's IT job market.
+The Department of Computer Science offers several graduate programs that provide instruction on a variety of modern topics in data analytics, software engineering, parallel and distributed computing, and cybersecurity giving graduates the edge to be highly competitive in today's IT job market.

 With one of the most affordable tuition plans in Florida and state-of-the-art facilities, our Computer Science Master's program offers cutting edge curricula and learning environments, with professionally-oriented, hands-on study material.